ravil-96/hobbit/README.md

 -   Users are able to register for an account and login
 -   Password matching function which allows user to see if their password field matches with confirmed password field when registering for an account
 -   Core functionalities achieved: users able to specify any habit they want to track and choose the frequency, habits can be marked as completed, users can see their streak count
--   Client sucessfully deployed on Netlify and server on Heroku
+-   Client deployed on Netlify and server on Heroku.
+In addition there is sucessful communication between client and server

 ### Challenges